Agha-Muqarib/Pairing-Heaps/README.md

 Advantages:

-Time complexity for different operations is less in pairing heaps as compared to other heaps like Fibonacci Heap ar a simple Binary Heap.
-Moreover,it is a an efficient form of a Fibonacci Heap.
+Time complexity for different operations is less in pairing heaps as compared to other heaps like Fibonacci Heap or a simple Binary Heap atcetera.
+Moreover,it is a an efficient form of a Fibonacci Heap which makes it better from other heaps.

 Guide To Operations:

-The operations of a min Pairing heap are:
+The operations of the minimum pairing heap are:

 1- Insert( ) - It will insert a value in pairing heap.